bio2bel/bio2bel/README.rst

 .. code-block:: sh

-   $ python3 -m pip install bio2bel
+   $ python -m pip install bio2bel

 or get the latest from GitHub with: